Lucretius and the Bat with Blue Eyes

 In Moro’s reading, De rerum natura treats the birth of language as a case study in distinguishing humans from other animals, anticipating some key concepts of the theory of evolution, in both Darwinian and molecular terms.
 The book considers the major commentaries on Lucretius’s work, both ancient and modern, and concludes by looking at a recently discovered letter by Descartes that addresses the idea of a “perfect language.”

-Focusing on a challenging yet highly poetic text and grounded in the ideas of neuroscience and linguistics, Moro’s book is also a deeply personal document ultimately addressing the role of reason on contrasting human suffering.
+Focusing on a challenging yet highly poetic text and grounded in the ideas of neuroscience and linguistics, Moro’s book is also a deeply personal document, ultimately addressing the role of reason on contrasting human suffering.

 Author

 Andrea Moro is Professor of General Linguistics at the Institute for Advanced Study (IUSS) in Pavia and at the Scuola Normale Superiore in Pisa, Italy.
-He is the author of Impossible Languages, The Boundaries of Babel, Dynamic Antisymmetry, and A Brief History of the Verb To Be, all from MIT Press.
+He is the author of Impossible Languages, The Boundaries of Babel, Dynamic Antisymmetry, and A Brief History of the Verb To Be, all from the MIT Press.

 Read more